Lawhornmatt/SuperPassGenerator/README.md

 ## DESCRIPTION:

 This is a simple project to keep me learning and practicing.
 In the beginning of my fullstack bootcamp I made a simple password generator out of HTML, CSS, and plain vanilla Javascript.
 And it was a fantastic exercise!
 I felt the right amount of challenge at the time.
-So at this stage of learning Rust, I wanted to attempt the same challenge.
-I chose Tauri so I could practice some SvelteKit on the frontend, some basic Rust on the backend, and build my first desktop app at the same time.
+So at this stage of learning [Rust](https://www.rust-lang.org/), I wanted to attempt the same challenge.

+I chose [Tauri](https://tauri.app/) so I could keep using [SvelteKit](https://kit.svelte.dev/) on the frontend, practice some very basic Rust on the backend, and build my first desktop app at the same time.
+I also utilized [Skeleton](https://www.skeleton.dev/), a UI toolkit for SvelteKit and [Tailwind](https://tailwindcss.com/), to keep the frontend development simple.

 <img src='./assets/screenshot.png' alt='A screenshot of SuprPassGen'/>